 Gestational diabetes increases the Central nervous system malformations by 2-10 folds.
 Exposure of elevated glucose is teratogenic to embryos less than seven weeks with the undeveloped pancreas.
-A study conducted in Xenopus concluded the necessity of chemokines and complement factors in the central nervous system (CNS) development.
+A study conducted in Xenopus frogs concluded the necessity of chemokines and complement factors in the central nervous system (CNS) development.
 So absence or reduced level of C3a and C5a has some roles in NTDs.

 Women of childbearing age may present with a history of low socioeconomic status, lack of folic acid supplementation during pregnancy, family history, weakness, fatigue, dyspnea due to anemia, diabetes, and drug intake for epilepsy.
 Diagnosis is usually made both prenatal and postnatal.
 Prenatal diagnosis is made through ultrasound screening.
 Sometimes it may be discovered in older children or even adults.
 Anencephaly is more lethal and so diagnosed easily antenatally.
 Urinary symptoms, neurological weakness, and cardiovascular complaints are often associated with NTDs.

 Physical examination of NTDs varies according to the size and type of defects.
-Open NTDs are easily visible, whereas it may take through adults to detect closed types.
+Open NTDs are easily visible, whereas it may take effort to detect closed types.
 The birth weight of the child may be low.
 About one-third of the cases are associated with other congenital anomalies present with cleft palate, undescended testis, omphalocele, talipes.
 Increased circumference of the head complicated by hydrocephalus.
 Closed spinal defects are associated with lipomyelocele and lipomeningomyelocele.
-Dorsal enteric fistula, anal imperforation, cardiac and renal abnormalities in abnormal notochord formation, a tuft of hair, and scoliosis in case of diastematomyelia, polydactyly associated with encephalocele are the additional features may be present in rare conditions.
-Myelomeningocele is often sac-like structure with CSF fluid leak.
+Dorsal enteric fistula, anal imperforation, cardiac and renal abnormalities in abnormal notochord formation, a tuft of hair, and scoliosis in case of diastematomyelia, polydactyly associated with encephalocele are the additional features that may be present in rare conditions.
+Myelomeningocele is often a sac-like structure with CSF fluid leak.
 Late ambulation, cognitive impairment are present.
 The mother may be pale and anemic.

 It is the investigation of choice in prenatal screening.
 Ultrasound localizes the exact size and site of neural tube defects and vertebrae.